 Where is the next NCA Annual Convention?

-The next NCA annual convention will be held in Charleston, SC from March 22-24, 2012.
+The next NCA annual convention will be held in New Orleans, Louisiana from March 20-22, 2014.
 For more info visit the convention homepage by clicking here.

 Does the NCA have any publications?